top of page

 “I love you.
 And I can’t be the only place this goes.
 I need us to widen the support around you.”

-There are moments where the question isn’t “how do I encourage them into therapy?” but “are they safe?”.
+There are moments where the question isn’t “how do I encourage them into therapy?” but “are they safe?”
 If you’re worried about immediate risk (self-harm, suicidal thoughts, violence, severe substance use, psychosis, or the safety of others), don’t carry that alone.

-How Plum Psychology can help
+How Plum Psychology Can Help

 At Plum Psychology, our team of HCPC-registered Clinical Psychologists and therapists support people with burnout, anxiety, trauma, emotional overwhelm, and the stuck patterns that can make life feel smaller.

-If your loved one is curious-but-unsure, an initial consultation can be a gentle way to explore what support might look like - without pressure or commitment beyond that first step.
+If your loved one is curious but unsure, an initial consultation can be a gentle way to explore what support might look like—without pressure or commitment beyond that first step.

 And if you are the one holding it all, you’re welcome to contact us too.